 HOW IT WORKS:

 - Pick a time to meet.
 My student group meets during lunch, and we eat in the library.
 Before and after school groups also work well, depending on your schedule.
-My teacher group (brand-new at my current school) meets after school.
+My teacher group meets after school.
+My high school group–which is completely student-run–also meets after school.

 - When that person finishes, someone else volunteers to tell about his/her book.
 I never, ever lack volunteers.
-In fact, most of the time, we have to stop before everyone has gotten a chance to go.
+In fact, most of the time, we have to stop before all the volunteers have gotten a chance to go.

 - That’s it!
 Everyone reads whatever book they want to, at their own pace.
 If they decide the book isn’t for them, they can abandon it.
 This isn’t a book club where everyone reads the same book.
 We all read whatever we want, just the way it should be!